 Gangbuk Greater Area

 The Greater Gangbuk Area is most well known for cultural integration, vibrant college life and green areas.
 Younger travelers will want to stay near Hongdae for the enthusiastic and authentic college life.
-Itaewon is for foodies and those who think they’ll miss home due to the large expat community.
+Itaewon is for foodies and those who think they’ll miss home in the West due to the large American and European expat community.
+Nearby Hannam-dong is where many of the embassies are and therefore many of the diplomats live.

 Why stay in Gangbuk

 The area immediately above the Han river is very diverse as it covers a lot of land.
 The eastern side is greener and farther removed from the businesses in Seoul.
-There are some nice hotels along the Han river like the W that is trendy and calm.
+There are some nice hotels in Seoul along the Han river like the Vista Walkerhill that is trendy and calm.
 Yet it is further away.
 So this is a good place to retire after a day of travel.

 The west side has more of a student vibe with areas like Hongdae and Ewha that are always trendy, hip and more free spirited.